Noah-Huppert/salt-pillar-linter/README.md

 # Overview
 Lints Salt states to ensure they are using Pillar value which exist.

-This project exists because the Salt tool does not provide the best output when you use a Pillar in a state which does not exist.
+This project exists because at times it can be challenging to debug Jinja render errors.

 Only works with fairly standard Salt state setups which use Jinja and plain text pillars in SLS files.